 Local authorities have a statutory duty to provide free home-to-school transport to eligible children.
 To be eligible, a child must be of compulsory school age.
 If your child is educated out of their normal age group and is eligible for free home-to-school transport, they will stop being eligible before they finish secondary school.
 Local authorities can choose to continue to provide free transport at this point, but they are under no duty to do so.

 Local authorities have a duty to make arrangements for the provision of suitable education, other than at a school, for children of compulsory school age who otherwise will not receive a suitable education, whether that is because they are ill, have been excluded, or for another reason.
 This duty will not apply in relation to a child who ceases to be of compulsory school age before they finish secondary school.

 Some sporting organisations organise teams based on age.
 For children who are educated a year behind their normal year group, this may mean children would be eligible for a different sports team than their classmates and may not be able to participate with them.

-In order to ensure that the Early Years setting can secure the funded place for children for September 2022, parents / carers should notify their Early Years setting before the end of the Spring Funding Block (Term) - 31 March 2022.
-The Early Years setting can then take into account the number of summer born children continuing for another year when allocating places for September 2022.
-If parents / carers do not notify their Early Years setting until after nursery allocations have been released, nursery schools and classes will be under no obligation to offer a place above their normal intake number.
+To ensure that the Early Years setting can secure the funded place for children for September 2023, parents/carers should notify their Early Years setting before the end of the Spring Funding Block (Term) - 31 March 2023.
+The Early Years setting can then take into account the number of summer-born children continuing for another year when allocating places for September 2023.
+If parents/carers do not notify their Early Years setting until after nursery allocations have been released, nursery schools and classes will be under no obligation to offer a place above their normal intake number.
 Children can, of course, be considered for a place through the normal waiting list process.